Kate Brooke: Career

-In the early years of her career, Kate wrote and directed for theatre.
+In the early years of her career, Brooke wrote and directed for theatre.
 She worked on the stage adaptation of François Mauriac’s Thérèse Desqueyroux (Turtle Key Arts Centre in Fulham, London; 1992), Guy de Maupassant’s Bel Ami (Turtle Key Arts Centre in Fulham, London; 1993), Graham Greene’s The Tenth Man (New End Theatre in Hampstead, London; 1994) and Saki’s Beasts and Super-Beasts.

-Kate’s first television writing credit was on an episode of the British sketch comedy show Six Pairs of Pants (1995).
+Brooke's first television writing credit was on an episode of the British sketch comedy show Six Pairs of Pants (1995).
 She wrote six episodes of the Always and Everyone (1999–2002) and four episodes of The Forsyte Saga (2003).
 With Terry Winsor, she co-wrote Danielle Cable: Eyewitness, a true crime film based on the 1996 murder of Stephen Cameron in a road rage incident; Cameron’s fiancé, the sole witness, was forced to enter witness protection after providing evidence that helped convict Kenneth Noye.
 The film was screened on the third anniversary of Noye's conviction and was nominated for the BAFTA TV Award for Best Single Drama.

-Kate wrote the screenplay for Secret Smile (2003) based on Nicci French's novel of the same name.
+Brooke wrote the screenplay for Secret Smile (2003) based on Nicci French's novel of the same name.
 She wrote the Australian television film Joanne Lees: Murder in the Outback (2007) that follows the real life disappearance of Peter Falconio.
 In 2008, she was the writer on three episodes of Wired.

-Kate wrote Breaking the Mould (2009), a historical drama film about the team of University of Oxford scientists who developed penicillin.
+Brooke wrote Breaking the Mould (2009), a historical drama film about the team of University of Oxford scientists who developed penicillin.
 She adapted Frances Hodgson Burnett’s The Making of a Marchioness for the 2012 television film The Making of a Lady starring Joanna Lumley, Linus Roache and James D’Arcy.
-Sonia Saraiya of the The AV Club called the made-for-TV adaptation “a bizarrely disjointed costume drama” featuring racist depictions of Hindus as “practitioners of black magic.”
+Sonia Saraiya of The AV Club called the made-for-TV adaptation “a bizarrely disjointed costume drama” featuring "racist" depictions of Hindus as “practitioners of black magic.”

-Kate wrote on three episodes of The Ice Cream Girls (2013).
+Brooke wrote on three episodes of The Ice Cream Girls (2013).
 She co-wrote three seasons of Mr Selfridge (2013–16), a British period drama about Harry Gordon Selfridge, with Andrew Davies and was the showrunner for the second and third season.
 She adapted and served as the showrunner on the first season of A Discovery of Witches (2018).
 She was the writer and showrunner on the first two seasons of Bancroft (2017–2020).

-In 2022, Kate was announced as the screenwriter and showrunner for the television adaptation of Erin Young’s The Fields.
+In 2022, Brooke was announced as the screenwriter and showrunner for the television adaptation of Erin Young’s The Fields.
 Together with Ed Whitmore, she was brought in to adapt The Warlord Chronicles trilogy for television, and co-wrote 10 episodes of The Winter King (2023) based on the first book.
 The series was cancelled after the first season following mixed reviews.

-Kate directed her first short film Bloodsport in 2024, winning Best Short Film at Birmingham Film Festival and Best Thriller at the Poppy Jaspar Film Festival in California.
+Brooke directed her first short film Bloodsport in 2024, winning Best Short Film at Birmingham Film Festival and Best Thriller at the Poppy Jaspar Film Festival in California.